 username (optional) the name of the associated user.
 The username is used as an additional key to improve password encryption.
-This is optional.
-Is omitted the encrypted password can be used by anyone.
-The value for "username" above must be entered in uppercase in order to match the username value later returned by MVS/zOS/Tandem and VMS.
+If omitted the encrypted password can be used by anyone.

+The value for "username" above must be entered in uppercase to match the username value later returned by zOS, HPE NonStop Guardian, and HPE OpenVMS systems.

-For example, the ENCRYPT alias could be used to encrypt the same password 'COBRA' with the same secondary key 'myers' shown previously:
+For example, the ENCrypt alias could be used to encrypt the password "COBRA" with the secondary key "myers":